ZzMeei/CS-StarSchemaHIN/README.md

 ## Acknowledgements

-Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC un- der Grant 61902090, and the Major Scientific and Technological Innovation Project of Shandong Province of China (2021ZLGX05, 2020CXGC010705).
-Yixiang Fang was supported in part by NSFC under Grant 62102341, Basic and Applied Basic Research Fund in Guangdong Province under Grant 2022A1515010166, and Shenzhen Science and Technology Program ZDSYS20211021111415025.
+Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC under Grant 61902090, and the Major Scientific and Technological
+Innovation Project of Shandong Province of China (2021ZLGX05, 2020CXGC010705).
+Yixiang Fang was supported in part by NSFC under Grant 62102341, Basic and Applied Basic Research Fund in
+Guangdong Province under Grant 2022A1515010166, and Shenzhen Science and Technology Program ZDSYS20211021111415025.
 Xin Cao was supported by ARC DE190100663.